-The safety and effectiveness in pediatric patients less than 18 years of age with COPD have not been established.
+The safety and effectiveness of DUPIXENT have not been established in pediatric patients with COPD.
 COPD is largely a disease of adult patients.

 The safety and effectiveness of DUPIXENT for the treatment of CSU in patients who remain symptomatic despite H1 antihistamine treatment have been established in pediatric patients 12 years of age and older.
 The use of DUPIXENT in this indication is supported by evidence from two adequate and well-controlled studies in adults with additional pharmacokinetic data in 6 pediatric patients 12 years of age and older, and safety data in pediatric patients in other indications [see Dosage and Administration (2.9), Clinical Pharmacology (12.3), and Clinical Studies (14.7)].